 - Slipped Capital Femoral Epiphysis (SCFE)–SCFE is a condition in which the ball in the hip joint at the end of the thighbone slips backward, partially off of the thighbone.
 It is caused, in part, by excess pressure on the growth plate.
 The pressure causes the part of the thighbone just below the growth plate to slip up and forward without moving the ball from the hip socket.
 Severe slips can damage blood flow to the hip tissue, which may result in tissue death.

 - Blount’s Disease–Blount’s disease is a condition that causes the legs to bow, often the result of increased pressure on a child’s growth plate.
 A brace is sometimes used to correct the deformity, but surgery often is necessary.
 To lose weight and help avoid joint-related medical conditions, the AAOS recommends that children eat a healthy diet combined with at least 30 to 60 minutes of physical exercise each day.

 Luckily, just as weight gain is detrimental to joint health, losing weight can have the opposite effect.
-In one study it was found that being just a little overweight dramatically increased the risk of developing OA, but losing just 11 pounds decreased the risk by almost half.3 Always check with your doctor before starting a new exercise program but, in general, follow these guidelines to start losing weight4:
+In one study it was found that being just a little overweight dramatically increased the risk of developing OA, but losing just 11 pounds decreased the risk by almost half.3 It’s important to always check with your doctor before starting a new exercise program, but here are some tips to get you started on your weight loss journey: